kelmer44/abn-test/README.md

 - Only `VenueDetails` is cached since caching search results is not very useful
 - Location has been hardcoded to Amsterdam for simplicity
 - Also for simplicity, Photo list has been modeled as a json string within the Room `Venues` table.
+- Upon network unavailable, `GetVenueDetailsUseCase` will retry 10 times with exponential backoff to retrieve the data from the network again.